 My kids gave their approval by scarfing their bowls and asking for seconds.
 I can definitely see this recipe being on repeat through the winter months.

 Try out this easy recipe for Instant Pot Turkey Congee -- tag me on Instagram @siftandsimmer and leave me a comment/rating below -- I'd love to see your creations!

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

 - leftover turkey meat/carcass/bones use whatever you have on hand, whether it be 1 or 2 drumsticks, etc

 - 1 raw turkey leg quarter about 2 lbs

 - 1 C long-grained white Jasmine rice rinsed

-- 6 C water or vegetable broth
+- 6 C water or vegetable broth or poultry broth

 - 1 inch ginger peeled and sliced

 - ½ tablespoon sea salt or to taste